IMF cuts euro zone growth forecasts, as Germany slows and Italy stalls

 The bloc’s economy would grow by 1.4% in 2020 and 2021, the IMF said, cutting its previous estimate of 1.5% growth in both years.

-The slowdown is mostly due to anaemic growth in Germany, the euro zone’s largest economy, and stagnation in Italy, the third-biggest, the fund said, revising down its earlier forecasts for both countries.
+The slowdown is mostly due to anemic growth in Germany, the euro zone’s largest economy, and stagnation in Italy, the third-biggest, the fund said, revising down its earlier forecasts for both countries.

 Germany is now expected to grow by only 0.5% this year, slower than the 0.8% the IMF had predicted in April.
 That would be one-third of 2018 growth.